JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-02-16-distilbert_base_sequence_classifier_toxicity_de.md

 ## Description

-This model was imported from `Hugging Face` ([link](https://huggingface.co/ml6team/distilbert-base-german-cased-toxic-comments)) and it's been trained on GermEval21 and IWG Hatespeech datasets for the German language, leveraging `Distil-BERT` embeddings and `DistilBertForSequenceClassification` for text classification purposes.
+This model has been trained on GermEval21 and IWG Hatespeech datasets for the German language, leveraging `Distil-BERT` embeddings and `DistilBertForSequenceClassification` for text classification purposes.

 ## Predicted Entities